z80dev/puff/README.md

 ### Compilation

-This happens in `puff.rkt` and `codegen.rkt`.
-We coordinate the various steps in `puff.rkt` but most of the actual compilation logic is implemented in various handlers in `codegen.rkt `.
+This happens in `puff.rkt`, `codegen.rkt`, and all the phases under `puff/phases`.
+We coordinate the various steps in `puff.rkt` but most of the actual compilation logic is implemented in various handlers in `codegen.rkt ` and the `phases`.